eidolon-ai/eidolon/docs/src/content/docs/getting_started/slowstart.md

 ---
 title: Next Steps
-description: Dive deeper into developing with EidOS.
+description: Dive deeper into developing with Eidolon.
 ---

 ## Setup

-You will need a python environment with EidOS (eidos-sdk) installed.
+You will need a python environment with Eidolon (eidolon-ai-sdk) installed.
 Although the exact directory structure is not required, we will reference the files in the following structure.

 ```